 One of the challenges with use of ethanol co-products is the potential for high dietary S levels.
 High S diets can cause polioencephalomalacia (PEM) in ruminants.
-Inclusion of large percentages of co-product feeds, such as dried distillers grains with solubles (DDGS), in finishing rations has been avoided, in part, due to problems with PEM as well as concerns about optimal animal performance and carcass characteristics.
+Inclusion of large percentages of co-product feeds, like distillers dried grains with solubles (DDGS), in finishing rations has been avoided, in part, due to problems with PEM as well as concerns about optimal animal performance and carcass characteristics.
 Thiamin supplementation is one proposed method of reducing or preventing PEM in ruminant animals.
-The efficacy of thiamin supplementation in preventing PEM likely is impacted by the mechanisms by which PEM is caused (for example, long-term thiamin deficiency or high hydrogen sulfide gas concentration).
-Further, the
+The efficacy of thiamin supplementation in preventing PEM is likely impacted by the mechanisms by which PEM is caused (e.g. long-term thiamin deficiency or high hydrogen sulfide gas concentration).
+Further, the effect and dose of thiamin necessary to prevent such cases of PEM requires more investigation.
+Hydrogen sulfide gas, as previously mentioned has been implicated as a cause of PEM in ruminants.
+Both high sulfur feed (Niles et al., 2002) and water (Loneragan et al., 2005) sources can cause increases in H2S production.
+Presently there is no published literature evaluating the effect of dietary thiamin concentrations on ruminal H2S gas concentration.
+Therefore, our objective was to evaluate the effect of increasing level of thiamin supplementation on ruminal gas cap H2S concentration and ruminal pH in lambs being adapted to a finishing diet containing 60% DDGS.

-^{}Partial support for this research and dried distillers grains with solubles were provided by Poet Nutrition, Sioux Falls, S.D.
-Disclaimer: Any opinions, findings, conclusions or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of Poet Nutrition.
+&lt;sup>1Partial support for this research and distiller dried grains with solubles were provided by Poet Nutrition, Sioux Falls, SD.
+Disclaimer: Any opinions, findings, conclusions, or recommendations expressed in this publication are those of the author(s) and do not necessarily reflect the view of Poet Nutrition.